keithm-xmos/lib_dispatch/examples/app_hello_world/README.md

 # lib_dispatch Hello World Example

+This example application demonstrates how to create a dispatch queue and add functions that print out "Hello World".

-## Building & running tests for XCORE bare-metal
+## Building & running for FreeRTOS

-Run the following commands to build the test firmware:
+Run the following commands to build and run the hello_world firmware:

-    $ cmake -B build -DBARE_METAL=ON
+    $ cmake -B build -DFREERTOS=ON
     $ cmake --build build --target install
     $ xrun --xscope bin/hello_world.xe

-## Building & running tests for XCORE FreeRTOS
+## Building & running for bare-metal

-Run the following commands to build the test firmware:
+Run the following commands to build and run the hello_world firmware:

-    $ cmake -B build -DFREERTOS=ON
+    $ cmake -B build -DBARE_METAL=ON
     $ cmake --build build --target install
     $ xrun --xscope bin/hello_world.xe